 In 2016, tensions forced the founding members to split their pathways.
 As two of the founding members left the community, the cooperative remained with the real estate, while the members who left inherited the Park Istra Institute and the entire Park Istra brand.
-They continued their work in a newly established charity volunteer center at the former barracks in the village Kastelec.
+They continued their work in a newly established charity volunteer centre at the former barracks in the village of Kastelec.

 The new association, called Sunny Hills Association was established in January 2017.
-The cooperative changed the name and statues in March 2018, going from Močunigi Cooperative to Sunny Hills of Istria Cooperative to bring both of the names closer.
+The cooperative changed the name and statutes in March 2018, going from Močunigi Cooperative to Sunny Hills of Istria Cooperative to bring both of the names closer.

 The remaining four founding members inherited memberships in the abovementioned international organisations.
 They continued with what Sustainability Park Istra Institute had been doing between 2014 and 2016.
-They added more ecological farming, buying and renting additional real estate, further connections with permaculture and ecovillage movements as well as with ECOLISE network.
+They added more ecological farming, buying and renting additional real estate, and further connections with permaculture and ecovillage movements as well as with the ECOLISE network.
 In 2018, another of the founding members left while the three remaining cooperative members kept the community running.

 years of existence

-self-sufficiency with vegetables
+self-sufficiency with FRESH vegetables ALL YEAR ROUND

 events each year